onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/001_Manifests/01_Introduction.md

 In this section, you will:

 * Learn about and create complex application manifests
-* Bind services through the manifests
+* Bind services through manifests
 * Learn about the different properties available

 ### Introduction